 Locations: Carbondale (IL)

 Southern Illinois University Carbondale is the flagship campus of the SIU system, which includes schools, universities, and centers throughout Illinois.
 The School of Health Sciences at Carbondale is home to a fully online Bachelor of Science in Dental Hygiene Management/Education degree completion program.
 It is designed for professionals with an associate degree who are currently working in the field.
 Students must complete 120 credit hours, 31 of which are management/education-specific.
 These courses focus on the skills needed to advance into upper-level positions in the field.
+All coursework is delivered using the Desire2Learn learning management system and incorporates both asynchronous and synchronous components.
+Students have the flexibility to study on a part-time or full-time schedule.
+There is one start date for new students each year.
+Prospective students must be credentialed dental hygienists.
+Application materials include academic transcripts with a minimum GPA of 2.0.
+ACT or SAT test scores are also required if applicants have fewer than 26 transfer credits.
+Once enrolled, students have access to academic advising, tutoring, IT support, and library resources.

 #5 The University of Texas Health Science Center at San Antonio